You’ve probably never noticed it before, but your bottled water has an expiration date. But what does that mean, exactly? Does water go bad over time?

 However, this doesn’t make your water unsafe for drinking.
 What can make it a problem is exposure to bacteria?
 When you leave a glass of water out for hours (like most of us do overnight), there’s a chance bacteria can invade it.

-Most tap and bottled water has chlorine additives that keep bacteria from multiplying for a day or two, so it’s not something you should worry about.
+Most tap and bottled water have chlorine additives that keep bacteria from multiplying for a day or two, so it’s not something you should worry about.
 After that, though, bacteria can proliferate.

 Household dust can also change the taste of your water, so it’s probably a good idea to dump out a glass that’s been sitting out for a few hours and pour yourself a new one.